home-assistant/operating-system/README.md

 # WORK IN PROGRESS!

-# HassioOS
+# Hass.io OS
-Hass.io OS based on buildroot
+Hass.io OS based on buildroot.
+It's a hypervisor for docker and support many kind of IoT hardware.
+It is also available as Virtual Appliance.
+It's optimazed for embedded system and high security.
+You can update the system simple with OTA updates or offline Updates.

 ## Focus
 - Linux kernel 4.15